Public Transport Services

 The cities of Cottbus and Senftenberg are a paradise for cyclists because of their network of well-developed bike paths.
 In fact, many BTU employees bike to work each day.
 It is a great alternative to using public transportation or a car and is one of the best ways to explore the surrounding countryside.

 Deutsche Bahn connects all cities, both large and small, with their expansive network of local, regional and long-distance routes.
 If you plan to travel a lot by train, it may be worth it for you to buy a ‘Bahncard’.
 Depending on which card you buy, you are given a 25% to 50% discount on all rail travel for an entire year.
-Additionally, Deutsche Bahn offers various special fares based on when and where you are travelling (e.g. saver price, the weekend ticket, or a day ticket for all of Germany), so it is very helpful to check online and see what offers are currently available.
+Additionally, Deutsche Bahn offers various special fares based on when and where you are travelling (e.g. saver price, regional tickets, or a day ticket for all of Germany), so it is very helpful to check online and see what offers are currently available.

 Before you board a train, you should have already bought a ticket; otherwise, it can get very expensive.
 Anyone who does not have a valid ticket for bus or train travel is deemed a ‘fare dodger’ and must pay a penalty.